tklenke/miframe/README.md

 sudo ufw allow 'Nginx Full'
 ```

+###Notes
+Find gunicorn log in /

 ###Items to change in new app
 * change .gitignore simpleappenv to newappenv
 * change simpleapp.py to newapp.py
 * change wsgi.py line from simpleapp to newapp
+* change simpleapp.server to newapp
+* change simpleapp.nginx to newapp
+* added server name or ip to newapp.nginx